 Prior to coming to Samford, the Westmorelands were at Ouachita Baptist University in Arkadelphia, Ark., where Andy was president.
 In addition to serving as Ouachita's first lady, Jeanna was dean of the School of Education and director of teaching education.
 She joined the Ouachita faculty in 1991 after 10 years as a public school teacher and administrator in Arkansas.
 She also has done presentations and led conferences on the local, state, national and international levels, with special emphasis on her interest and work in gifted and talented student programs.

 In 1981, Dr. Westmoreland earned her undergraduate degree with highest honors from Ouachita and later earned both the master of education and doctor of education degrees from the University of Arkansas at Little Rock.

 From 2003-06, Dr. Westmoreland served on the State of Arkansas Board of Education, including a term as chair.
 She has been active for many years in professional education organizations and has served in leadership roles on the local, state and national levels.
 She has been recognized for her work by Arkansans for Gifted and Talented Education, the Arkansas Leadership Academy and the Arkansas Association for Teacher Education.

-The Westmorelands have a daughter, Riley, who is a recent graduate of Samford University.
-They are members of Shades Mountain Baptist Chur ch.
+The Westmorelands have a daughter, Riley, who is a graduate of Samford University and Vanderbilt University.
+They are members of Shades Mountain Baptist Church.